vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

       ```
       <!-- /* cSpell:enable */ -->

    This happens because the user has been successfully authenticated, but they are not yet authorized to access any resources on the cluster.
-To authorize the user to access the cluster resources, you must Create a Role Binding on the Management Cluster as described below.
+To authorize the user to access the cluster resources, you must Create a Role Binding on the Management Cluster as described in [Create a Role Binding on the Management Cluster](#create-a-role-binding-on-the-management-cluster).

-## **Create a Role Binding on the Management Cluster**
+### Create a Role Binding on the Management Cluster

-To give non-admin users access to a management cluster, you generate and distribute a kubeconfig file as described in Generate and Test a Non-Administrator kubeconfig File for the Management Cluster above.
+To give non-admin users access to a management cluster, you generate and distribute a kubeconfig file as described in [Generate and Test a Non-Administrator kubeconfig File for the Management Cluster](#generate-and-test-a-non-administrator-kubeconfig-file-for-the-management-cluster).

-To make this kubeconfig work, you must first set up RBAC by creating a role binding on the management cluster.
+To make the kubeconfig work, you must first set up RBAC by creating a role binding on the management cluster.
 This role binding assigns role-based permissions to individual authenticated users or user groups.
 There are many roles with which you can associate users, but the most useful roles are the following:

-You can assign any of these roles to users.
-For more information about custom roles and role bindings, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation.

 *  **cluster-admin**: Can perform any operation on the cluster.
 *  **admin**: Permission to view most resources but can only modify resources like roles and bindings.
 Cannot modify pods or deployments.
 * **edit**: The opposite of admin.
 Can create, update, and delete resources like deployments, services, and pods.
 Cannot change roles or permissions.
 * **view**: Read-only.

+You can assign any of the roles to users.
+For more information about custom roles and role bindings, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation.

 1. Make sure that you are using the admin context of the management cluster: